symfony/symfony-docs/workflow/usage.rst

     class BlogPost
     {
-        // This property is used by the marking store public $currentPlace;
+        // This property is used by the marking store, by default, Symfony "mark" this attribute as an array. public $currentPlace;
         public $title;
         public $content;